 Steps lead down the cliffs near the BFR, and you can walk along the ‘singing sands’.
 (They squeak – it’s the quartz grains rubbing together.)

-Or you can have some high level views by using the old railway trackbed that leads over the Cullen viaducts.
+Or you can have some high level views by taking the old railway trackbed that leads over the Cullen viaducts.

 Cullen is charming.
 Below is the old higgledy-piggledy picturesque sea-town.
 Above is the handsome early 19th-century planned town.

 Oh, and above the viaducts are the ice-cream shop, plus a selection of antique or trash n treasure shops, also a hardware store (always a good sign!), cafes, and everything you’d want for a leisurely stroll around.

 And, if you go down to the harbour and walk along the shore, past the (surprisingly emotional) Pets’ Graveyard, you can walk for mile after rugged rocky mile with a few surprises on the way – the least surprising of which is finding yourself in Aberdeenshire.